 Clann Kelly (meaning Kelly Family in Irish) is an Irish dancing school established in 2016 and is registered with An Coimisiun le Rinci Gaelacha, The Irish Dancing Commission, in Dublin, Ireland.
 We teach both boys and girls—ages 5 to adult—the steps, rhythms and movements of Irish dancing.
 This dance form is an excellent way for children and adults both to stay active and strong.
 From our smallest beginners to our champions, Clann Kelly dancers strive for excellence both on stage and in the classroom.
-Though competition is not a requirement for attendance, Clann Kelly encourages dancers to compete at the appropriate level with Anna’s guidance.
+Though competition is not a requirement for attendance, Clann Kelly encourages dancers to compete at the appropriate level with our teachers' guidance.

 Clann Kelly seeks to present an atmosphere for learning Irish dancing that is positive, healthy and fosters friendships between all our dancers.
 Our school’s name was chosen because we truly believe that when you enter Clann Kelly, you’re not just gaining a dance school—you’re gaining an extended family.